Kickbut101/cardcrop/README.md

-Small edit from repo to include different methods for detection.
+Small edit from repo to include a different method for detection.